abpframework/abp/docs/en/Blog-Posts/2022-03-08 v5_2_Preview/POST.md

 * Custom Global CSS and JavaScript for the CMS Kit module
 * Other news

-Let's begin with the first section:
+Let's begin with the first section.

 ### Single-layer Solution Template